 Writing Feedback

-Small sized classrooms can be beneficial, specifically in boosting students' academic performance.
-According to Qiu, Hewitt, and Brett, a class size of no more than 20 students per instructor is the best size recommended for any institution that intends to reap benefits from their tutors.
-It is much importance for instructors to have experience and prepare since it plays a fundamental role in the success of the students.
+Small-sized classrooms can be beneficial, specifically in boosting students' academic performance.
+According to Qiu, Hewitt, and Brett (2012), a class size of no more than 20 students per instructor is the best size recommended for any institution that intends to reap benefits from their tutors.
+It is importanct for instructors to have experience and preparation since it plays a fundamental role in the success of the students.
 For instance, the decline in the scale of the classroom will undoubtedly have no major effect if at all there is an insufficient number of well-qualified instructors and classes.
 However, reducing the size of the class presents tutors with an opportunity to develop professionally and come up with a rigorous curriculum.
 Therefore, the size of the classroom is the primary determinant of the performing power of the student.
 Therefore, it is importance to ensure that the instructor can be in a position of handling the class since it will be beneficial to the students (Sanders, Wright & Horn, 1997).

 When comparing the relationship among the performance of the students, the size of the class and at the same time, the performance of the instructor, the size of the class remain to be the primary determinant of the success of both the students and the instructors.
 Concerning the increased research, there is the indication that the performance of the instructors will always be determined by the size of the class since they can be able to handle it with ease as compared to large classes.
 That is, student performance is not only the primary factor in play since the potential benefits of small sized classes must measure against the associated costs (Hoxby, 2002).
 Therefore, it is importance to ensure that the sizes of the class should remain moderate and there is the need for the institutions to hire more instructors for the success of the students to be determined.
 There is a substantive relationship between the size of the class, achievement of the student and at the same time, the performance of the instructor and there is the need for ensuring that there is putting such consideration when coming up with an institution.
 If the instructor has manageable classes, he or she will able to analyze the problems with every learner and will help the students in remaining achievers or performers.